Build-Week-Med-Cabinet-4/Back-End/README.md

 Note: Many endpoints in this API return an array of objects for ease-of-mapping in the front end.
 This is a convenience feature that might not always be available depending on how the data we want to send is structured.
 In the case that you should receive an object of objects, go ahead and use `Object.values(thingToConvert)` to convert it to an array of objects.

+## Note 2 electric boogaloo: The `/responses` endpoints have COMPLETELY CHANGED!
+Be sure to read these docs thoroughly!

 ## Things We, The Back-End, Need To Do

-- [ ] Find out -EXACTLY- what recommendations are.
+- [x] Find out -EXACTLY- what recommendations are.
 What they contain and belong to, etc.
   - A recommendation is:
      ```
         {